rhaido/ascii-b/README.md

-## CITRONIX - CommandLine ElectronIcs for UNIX
+## CITRONIX - Command-lIne ElecTRONics for UNIX
 Set of tools for working with matrix boards/perfboards and stripboards in UNIX/Linux shell.